ggonzal3iit/Mystylist/README.md

 Technologies used:

   Backend:
-  Java 8
+  Java 8,
-  MariaDB
+  MariaDB,
-  Spring Boot
+  Spring Boot,
-  Spring Security
+  Spring Security,
-  Spring Web
+  Spring Web,
-  Spring Data JPA
+  Spring Data JPA,
-  jjwt
+  jjwt,
   Maven

   Front-end:
-  React
+  React,
-  React-router-dom
+  React-router-dom,
-  Bootstrap
+  Bootstrap,
-  Axios
+  Axios,
-  react-validation
+  react-validation,
   validator

 Tools:
-Eclipse IDE for Back-end
+Eclipse IDE for Back-end,
-VS Code for front-end
+VS Code for front-end,
 Postman for API testing

 Using Eclipse created an MVC springboot project.
 Separately I generated a react project and imported it into the maven project.
 The attempt to get a simple hello world page to display when running the spring boot project.
 The challenge is getting the file structure correct.
 First attempt is to place the react project in src/main/webapp directory.
 Once in that folder the project had to be cleaned of the standard build generated when using npx create-react-app command.
 After cleaning all files and trying to display a simple hello world on the main page, I was not able to get the project to show anything when initializing the maven project and going to port 8080.